2 min read

-5. Be involved.
 If you have a partnership with a community then be involved in the community.
 Your relationship is with the entire community - not just the economic development department or the chief and council.
-Show that your interest is deeper than mere business.
+Show that your interest is deeper than just business.
 Support and attend events.
 Celebrate with them.
 And bring your kids so they can learn about the culture along with you.

-6. Be patient.
-If you have done your research you will know that most development decisions are community based.
-Also keep in mind that the connectivity principle plays a significant role in decision making so don’t expect conversations to be about one subject.
-An additional factor that affects decision making is the capacity of the community to process the requirements of your project.
+If you have done your research you will know that most development decisions are community-based.
+Also, keep in mind that the connectivity principle plays a significant role in decision making so don’t expect conversations to be about one subject.
+An additional factor that affects decision-making is the capacity of the community to process the requirements of your project.
 Chief and council are very busy with community concerns and events - your project is another demand on their time and resources, which in a smaller community can be a considerable burden.

 There you have it.
 Seven quick tips for you to keep in mind when building relationships with Indigenous Peoples.